-Much of this uncertainty can be removed if marketers simply ask the right questions, and leverage analytics wherever they can to make the qualitative, quantitative.
+Much of this uncertainty can be removed if marketers simply ask the right questions, and leverage big data analytics wherever they can to make the qualitative, quantitative.

 Consider a launch team for Brand A in the months leading up to D-Day.
 The team is faced with a number of uncertainties, including market access, patient behavior and physician adoption.
 In this case, let’s assume that Brand A will go head-to-head with Brand B in this particular market, and there is little or no clinical differentiation among products.
 In this case, Cost and Access are large factors.

 The graphic below depicts the likely thought process for Brand A:

 Pre-launch research involving interviews with key payers and studies of analogous situations provides an optic into what the probabilities will look like for each outcome:

 Here, let’s take Brand A as the launch brand and Brand B as the competitor brand.
 P1 and P2 represent the probabilities of occurrence of the events.